tummy tuck

 • Unfavorable scarring

-Our team at Premier is dedicated to helping you reach all your aesthetic goals.
-To learn more about abdominoplasty and whether a tummy tuck is right for you, contact the office today to schedule your free personal consultation.
+Our team at Premier Plastic Surgery is dedicated to helping you reach all your aesthetic goals.
+To learn more about abdominoplasty and whether a tummy tuck is right for you, contact our office today to schedule your free personal consultation.
 If you live in Houston, Pearland, Lake Jackson, or the neighboring communities of South Houston, Dr. Hankins can help you achieve a body you won’t want to cover up!